deelonleem/Kattis-Solutions/README.md

 # Kattis Solutions
-This repository contains my personal solutions for coding problems on the website https://open.kattis.com/.
+This repository contains my personal solutions for coding problems on [Kattis](https://open.kattis.com/).
 <br >All solutions are written in Java.

 <div align="center">